Mammas Don't Let Your Babies Grow Up to Be A$%holes

 Sometimes I find myself thinking “he’s SUCH a boy!” and when he’s aggressive, I think, yep, “boys will be boys,” but I try to stop myself, as I now understand how damaging those comments can be.

-Watching events unfold in the US over the past month or so, I’ve seen the consequences of these types of comments and not only are they deeply triggering and harmful to many, they are simply dangerous to us as a society.
+Watching events unfold in the US over the past few years, I’ve seen the consequences of these types of comments and not only are they deeply triggering and harmful to many, they are simply dangerous to us as a society.
 And I will not let those ideas continue to apply to my son.

 Even at 2.5, my son knows his actions have consequences.